JakeGhattaora/com1001/code/README.md

 Ensure **"Select the visibility"** is "Private".

-If you have an option "Select gigabox", just ignore it.

 **You're now ready to create your box by clicking "Create".**

 ## 2. Setting up and Installing the Repository on Codio